FlyinPancake/1password-sysext-atomic/docs/index.md

 title: About
 ---

-## systemd system extension (`systemd-sysext`) for Steam Deck
+## systemd system extension (`systemd-sysext`) for [Fedora Atomic](https://fedoraproject.org/atomic-desktops/)

 > **Notice:** This is a work in progress.
+See [open issues](https://github.com/flyinpancake/1password-sysext-atomic/issues).
-See [open issues](https://github.com/sebble/1password-sysext-steam-deck/issues).
-In particular https://github.com/sebble/1password-sysext-steam-deck/issues/11 (Firefox integration not great any more)
+> In particular <https://github.com/sebble/1password-sysext-steam-deck/issues/11> (Firefox integration not great any more)

-This repository contains instructions to build a system extension for use on a Steam Deck.
+This repository contains instructions to build a system extension for use on Fedora's Atomic variants.
 A systemd system extension allows you to install software without modifying the read-only file system on `/usr`.

 Last tested with: